structurizr/java/docs/plantuml.md

 The key benefit of using PlantUML in conjunction with the Structurizr client library is that you can create diagrams from a __model__ of your software system.
 The model provides a set of rules that must be followed; related to elements, relationships, and how they are exposed using diagrams.
 This means:

-1. Rather than looking after a collection of disjointed PlantUML diagram definitions, you can create many PlantUML diagrams from a single model and keep them all up to date easily, especially if integrated with your continous build server and build pipeline.
+1. Rather than looking after a collection of disjointed PlantUML diagram definitions, you can create many PlantUML diagrams from a single model and keep them all up to date easily, especially if integrated with your continuous build server and build pipeline.
 1. The naming of elements and the definition of relationships between elements _remains consistent across diagrams_.
 1. The software architecture model at the component level can be created by extracting components from a codebase, using _static analysis and reflection techniques_.